Varga RMI-1 X/H

-The Varga RMI-1 was a twin-engine turboprop-powered aircraft designed by Hungarian engineer László Varga.
+The Varga RMI-1 was a twin-engine turboprop-powered aircraft designed by Hungarian engineer László Varga, and the world's first turboprop aircraft.
 It was a fighter-bomber intended to test the new turboprop Jendrassik Cs-1 aero engine.
 Only one prototype was built, as with the signing of a mutual defence pact between Hungary and Germany in June 1941, it was decided to license produce the Daimler-Benz DB 605 piston engine and purchase the Messerschmitt Me 210 fitted with these engines to fill the fighter-bomber requirement.
 Due to difficulties with the original engines, the sole prototype was re-engined with German Daimler-Benz DB 605s in 1944 and undertook taxiing trials and high speed runs, but was destroyed by Allied bombing in June 1944 before making its first flight.

 Design

 The RMI-1 was a low wing, twin-engined aircraft with two turboprop Cs-1 engines slung under the wings.
 It was designed to have a crew of two or three.
 The tail section was of the conventional type with a single vertical stabilizer.